 “For dear Miss Jackson, with loving Xmas wishes from Alix, 1900”.

 With these words, inscribed as a dedication in pencil and today preserved in a frame of its own, Tsarina Alexandra Feodorovna of Russia (1872-1918) sent her Christmas gift of 1900 to Miss Margaret Hardcastle Jackson, her former governess from her days as a Princess of Hesse in Darmstadt.
-The present, of course, came in its own box, with its customary Faberge Cyrillic markings and an assay mark of 1899-1908.
+The gift came in a box, with its customary Faberge Cyrillic markings and an assay mark of 1899-1908.
 In wider Faberge terms, the present was commissioned in the year of the Imperial Cuckoo Egg, which was given by Tsar Nicholas II to Tsarina Alexandra in 1900.
-The Tsarina’s gift to Miss Jackson was a paper knife by Faberge.
+The Tsarina’s gift to Miss Jackson was a paper-knife by Faberge.
 It was donated to the Victoria and Albert Museum in London in 2017.

 The Tsarina’s letters to her former governess give a window onto her private family life, but also contain interesting observations about books, to appeal to Miss Jackson’s known intellectual tastes, marked from the Tsarina’s childhood, with a nod to her own daughters, the four Grand Duchesses: “If you know of any interesting historical books for girls, could you tell me…”

-The paper knife which was given by Tsarina Alexandra to Miss Jackson is a particularly attractive example of Faberge paper knives.
-It is of polished rock crystal, has rounded ends with a red and yellow gold laurel leaf, is tied in a bow knot with a red gold ribbon and has a drop pendant consisting of one brilliant and four mounted rose diamonds, set in silver.
+The paper-knife which was given by Tsarina Alexandra to Jackson is a particularly attractive example of Faberge paper knives.
+It is of polished rock crystal, has rounded ends with a red and yellow gold laurel leaf, is tied in a bow knot with a red-gold ribbon and has a drop pendant consisting of one brilliant and four mounted rose diamonds, set in silver.
 The rectangular case is of holly wood and lined with cream velvet.
 At some point, the pencil dedication must have been within the box lid, but today is in its own glazed frame.
-The inner silk bears the gold stamp of the Russian imperial eagle and the letters ‘K FABERGE’ in Cyrillic, together with ‘Moscow’ and ‘St Petersburg’ in Cyrillic.
+The inner silk bears the gold stamp of the imperial Russian eagle and the letters ‘K FABERGE’ in Cyrillic, together with ‘Moscow’ and ‘St Petersburg’ in Cyrillic.

 It was exhibited and published at the Kunsthalle der Hypo-Kulturstiftung Munich, entitled “Faberge, Hofjuwelier der Zaren”, which showed from 5 December 1986 – 8 March 1987.
 Enquiries by the present author have identified its illustration within the Munich exhibition catalogue, where it is described as “204.
 Letter-Opener”, with a provenance as having been a gift from Tsarina Alexandra to her “nurse” [sic].
 It has a length of 195mm and width of 25 mm.
 According to the Victoria and Albert Museum, it also was exhibited and published at “Fabergé: Imperial Jeweller, Hermitage Museum, St Petersburg, Musée des Arts Décoratifs, Paris, V&A, London, 1993-4, no. 137.”

-The paper knife appeared in an exhibition at Wartski in 1992 and was described but not illustrated in its exhibition catalogue.
+The paper-knife appeared in an exhibition at Wartski in 1992 and was described but not illustrated in its exhibition catalogue.
 Since 2003, it has been on loan to the Victoria and Albert Museum in London, until the Victoria and Albert Museum’s acquisition of it as a Cultural Gift.
 It is now on display in the William and Judith Bollinger Gallery, in the Faberge case in Rooms 91-93, catalogued as ‘case 56, shelf 8’.
-It is displayed without its attendant case and the Tsarina’s handwritten inscription in pencil, in the open lid, as it appeared in the book Faberge: Imperial Jeweller, ed.
-Geza von Habsburg and Marina Lopato, when I first saw it, as an illustration.

 This presentation shows the twofold importance of this piece – as an artwork of outstanding craftsmanship and beauty, but also, as a personal gift to a close friend – itself a testament to a Russian Tsarina’s childhood in Darmstadt.